Overview of the model-driven app form editor user interface

 More information: Create and edit quick view forms

-To add a field, select it from the Field Explorer and drag it into a section.
+To add a column, select it from the Column Explorer and drag it into a section.

-To add an element that is not a field, select where you want to place it and use the appropriate command from the Insert tab add it.
+To add an element that is not a column, select where you want to place it and use the appropriate command from the Insert tab add it.

 To remove an element, select it and use the Remove command in the Edit group of the Home tab.